Cardiology researchers at the Royal Adelaide Hospital are testing next-generation cardiac ablation techniques to treat heart arrhythmias.

 The state of the art

-Professor Sanders are refining the technique with pre-clinical models and pushing to deliver first-in-human trials in Australia.
+Professor Sanders and colleagues are refining the technique with pre-clinical models and pushing to deliver first-in-human trials in Australia.

 His team have just published a study which developed computational models to determine the appropriate voltage to use and correct the distance from the tissue to apply it.